 Try spreading your meals out throughout the day.
 If your meat sweats are indeed caused by the energy you expend during digestion, then it follows that less food will require less energy.
 Less energy equals less heat.

 There is one other thing to consider: going vegetarian.
-Before you balk at the idea, consider that research shows vegetarians have more attractive body odor.
+Before you balk at the idea, consider that vegetarians have more attractive body odor.

 The bottom line